AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/webhookapis.md

 - Group level webhooks can only be created by a Group admin and Account level webhooks can only be created by an Account admin.
 - The user can customize the events for which the webhook is triggered in this call.

-The <span style="color: red;">HTTP Location</span> header field is returned in the response to provide information about the location of a newly created resource.
+The `HTTP Location` header field is returned in the response to provide information about the location of a newly created resource.
 Multiple webhooks can be created on a single resource. *Also, multiple webhooks can share the same URL*.

 <InlineAlert slots="text" />

-Acrobat Sign now includes a new Object <span style="color: red;">webhookEndpointInfo</span> to associate a webhook to a webhookEndpoint.
+Acrobat Sign now includes a new Object `webhookEndpointInfo` to associate a webhook to a webhookEndpoint.
 When using the webhookEndpointInfo, do not provide a webhookUrlInfo.

 ```json
 webhookInfo {